jwsmith24/DungeonDescent/PlayerGuide.md

 # DungeonDescent Player Guide

-A quick reference for how class, race, and background affects player stats.
+A quick reference for how class, race, and background affect player stats.

 ## Game Mechanics